California State Route 33: Route description

 When passing through the Avenal/Coalinga area travelers pass near a series of prisons and government facilities.
 They include: Avenal State Prison, Pleasant Valley State Prison, and the Coalinga State Hospital.

 In the portions of the route in Kern and Fresno Counties, SR 33 passes through one of the United States' largest petroleum extraction fields, with hundreds of nodding oil pumps along the highway.
 Some of the fields visible from the highway include the Midway-Sunset, South and North Belridge, Cymric, McKittrick, Lost Hills, and Coalinga oil fields.

 Most of SR 33's route passes through sparsely populated, relatively desolate portions of the San Joaquin Valley.
 Travelers along it should use caution, since emergency services are typically dozens of miles away.
 Carrying extra water and coolant is especially advised, since summertime temperatures in the area routinely surpass 100 F.

 Several segments of this route are part of the California Freeway and Expressway System, but only two segments, one south of the northern city limits of Ojai, and one near SR 152 are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 Several segments are eligible to be included in the State Scenic Highway System; however, only the portion from 6.4 miles north of the SR 150 junction to the Ventura–Santa Barbara county line is a scenic highway as designated by Caltrans, meaning that it is a substantial section of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.
 This scenic segment is also designated as part of the Jacinto Reyes Scenic Byway, a National Forest Scenic Byway.

 History

 Before the US 399 designation was deleted in 1964, SR 33 followed SR 166 east from US 99 at Wheeler Ridge to Maricopa in lieu of the segment from Ventura to Maricopa, and followed the old US highway from Taft to Maricopa.
 Today, SR 166 remains on the segment between Wheeler Ridge and Maricopa.

-SR 33 used to extend north to Interstate 205 in Tracy, but this segment was relinquished after the segment of Interstate 5 from SR 33 to I-205 was completed.
+SR 33 used to extend north to Interstate 205 in Tracy, but this segment was relinquished to local control after the segment of Interstate 5 from SR 33 to I-205 was completed.

 When Caltrans implemented its exit numbering program in 2002, SR 33's section of the Ojai Freeway was not included and is one of the very few stretches of freeway in California to not feature exit numbers.